wilsonge/fig-standards/proposed/event-interface.md

     public function getName();

     /**
-     * Indicate whether or not to stop propagating this event *
+     * Stops the propagation of the event to further event listeners.
-     * @param  bool $flag
+     *
+     * @return void
      */
     public function stopPropagation();